wboote/ai-match-scene/README.md

 TODO:
-  o requirements.txt
+  * requirements.txt
-  o fix the train gphoto2 to use first available device - it think the detect already does this
+  * fix the train gphoto2 to use first available device - it think the detect already does this